openforcefield/standards/docs/standards/smirnoff.md

 The `periodic_potential` attribute specifies the manner in which electrostatic interactions are to be computed in periodic systems.
 Allowed values are:

-* `PME` - [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used (DEFAULT)
+* `Ewald3D-ConductingBoundary` (default) denotes that a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used
-* `reaction-field` - [reaction-field electrostatics](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-cutoff) should be used
-* `Coulomb` denotes that the standard Coulomb potential should be used with specified cutoff `periodic_cutoff`
+* `Coulomb` denotes that the standard Coulomb potential should be used with specified cutoff `cutoff` and optionally switch width `switch_width`
-* A function denotes that the specified function should be used with specified cutoff `periodic_cutoff` and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 The `nonperiodic_potential` attribute specifies the manner in which electrostatic interactions are to be computed in non-periodic systems.
 Allowed values are:

-* `Coulomb` denotes that the standard Coulomb potential should be used (without reaction field attenuation) with optional specified cutoff `nonperiodic_cutoff`
+* `Coulomb` (default) denotes that the standard Coulomb potential should be used with no cutoff or reaction-field attenuation
-* A function denotes that the specified function should be used with optional specified cutoff `nonperiodic_cutoff` and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 The `exception_potential` attribute specifies the treatment of intramolecular electrostatics exceptions, such as scaled 1-4 interactions.
 Allowed values are:

-* `Coulomb` denotes that the standard Coulomb potential should be used with no cutoff
+* `Coulomb` (default) denotes that the standard Coulomb potential should be used
-* A function denotes that the specified function should be used with no cutoff and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 The interaction scaling parameters applied to atoms connected by a few bonds are